 It aims to create a working and consistent categorisation that on the one hand allows brand owners to readily define their gin within prescribed parameters allowing description and differentiation from the proud distillers themselves, other than merely selling based on pure marketing ‘puff’ or (even) just based on bottle design, and, on the other hand, allows consumers, retailers and others, an improved ability to better gauge the flavour profile of a gin product, regardless of botanical content or production methodology.

-It’s by far the most sensible consumer confidence tool I’ve seen for gin yet, and I’d like us to give it full-throated support.
+It’s by far the most sensible consumer confidence tool I’ve seen for gin yet, and I’d like to give it our full support.

 Unsolicited comment from a multi-award winning gin brand owner